Flanked by Concrete

 “You look mythological..
 Tremendous art.”

-~ John Devlin (Visual artist)
+~ John Devlin (Visual artist, University of Nova Scotia)

-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+- - - - - - - - - -

 “My dear friend Adamo, here’s my perspective: With the title "Flanked by Concrete," this image really takes on a deeper meaning for me.
 It feels like it’s about navigating the tough, sometimes isolating nature of city life.
 The concrete suggests being surrounded by urban structures—rigid, cold, and unyielding.
 To me, it represents the resilience and endurance needed to live in a place that can often feel impersonal.